-BRAKE When the parking brake is applied with the ignition on, the Brake Light in the instrument cluster will come on.
+BRAKE ignition on, the Brake Light in the instrument cluster will come on.

 NOTE: This light only shows that the parking brake is on.
 It does not show the degree of brake application.

 If the parking brake is applied while the vehicle is moving, a chime will sound to alert the driver.
 The chime will sound up to 10 times or until the vehicle has returned to a stop.